Page Reviewed / Updated - February 10, 2020

 Each applicant receives a customized care plan that can include any of the below mentioned benefits.
 Certain services, such as personal care and in-home respite care, can be consumer directed.

-One can apply online or contact their local Aging and Disability Resource Center for more information.
+One can apply online or in person at their local Office for Family Independence.
+Persons can also contact their local Aging and Disability Resource Center for more information.
 Very limited information about this waiver can be found on the State of Maine Aging & Disability Services website.